 The Niagara frontier in the winter of 1813 and 1814 was put in a posture of the best defence possible.
-The army already on the lines, consisting of the 8th, 41st, 49th, 89th and 100th, were reinforced on the opening of navigation by the 103d and 104th.
-The Glengarry Regiment, raised among the brave, loyal Highlanders of Glengarry; the Incorporated Militia, an Upper Canadian regular regiment; the Royal Artillery and Cavalry of the 19th Light Dragoons and Provincial troops; the Regular Militia, now equal to any, was on this frontier.
-The five Lincoln Regiments, hardy and true to their trust, were also in arms again.
-The loyal Indians, numerous and bold, were in support of the British Army everywhere.
+The army already on the lines, consisting of the 8th, 41st, 49th, 89th, Royal Scots, and 100th, were reinforced on the opening of navigation by the 103rd and 104th.
+The Glengarry Regiment, raised among the brave, loyal Highlanders of Glen-